What is a facial peel?

 Phenol results in deep skin injury.
 It is rarely used for facial peels nowadays because of the risk of scarring and because of its toxicity.
 Absorption of phenol through the skin results in potentially fatal heart rhythm disturbances and nerve damage.
 However, it is very effective at improving both surface wrinkles and deep furrows.
 After a phenol peel, the treated skin is pale and smooth but it may be waxy and "mask-like".

 Before the peel

-It is essential to assess the patient's needs and skin type prior to the peel.
+It is essential for practitioners to assess the patient's needs and skin type prior to the peel.
 Determine whether the peel is required for a focal lesion or for the entire face.
 Undertake a pre-peel classification.

 - Fitzpatrick skin phototype: lighter peels are undertaken in darker skin because of the risk of postinflammatory pigmentation